 Our history begins with Jeanne Manford, a mother whose love for her gay son and belief in his right to equality set into motion PFLAG National, our nation’s largest support and advocacy group for the LGBTQ community.
 Many PFLAG chapters begin similarly—a parent wants to help their child, meets like-minded parents, and a new PFLAG chapter is born.

 Our chapter was founded by parents in April 22, 1996 as an outgrowth of Seattle PFLAG, to focus on LGBTQ people and their families and allies in the Eastside.
 Since then, we have held monthly support meetings in Bellevue, staffed our information table/booth for a wide array of events, spoken at schools, hospitals, and other venues, marched in Seattle Pride and numerous Eastside community parades, promoted safe schools, and advocated for legislation to bring equality.
 In 2018, we added a second monthly meeting located in Bothell to expand our services.

 Our chapter members bring a special level of innovation, enthusiasm, and drive toward the PFLAG goals of support, education, and advocacy.
 Here are just a few highlights:

-- We produced two videos, Love, PFLAG 1, and Love, PFLAG 2, which feature a gay adult child of PFLAG members, along with their families, friends, and supporters, speaking on behalf of equality marriage.
-Conceived by PFLAG member and former chair Lori Brown, these videos were a powerful appeal to voters in support of Referendum 74 and remain compelling moving testaments.
+- We produced videos Love, PFLAG 1, and Love, PFLAG 2 with the gay adult child of PFLAG members and his family, friends, and supporters, all standing for equality marriage.
+Conceived by PFLAG former chair Lori Brown in support of Referendum 74, they remain compelling testaments.

-- Several of our mom members designed the now famous round-shaped, neon-colored “I’m Loved by PFLAG” stickers, which we widely distribute to participants at parades, festivals, and other events.
-We also created matching “I’m Loved by PFLAG” signs.
-For details, read their story.
+- We created our neon-colored “I’m Loved by PFLAG stickers”, designed by several PFLAG moms, which we widely distribute to participants at parades, festivals, and other events.